Natural gas furnaces need enough space and airflow to run properly.

 - Used filters

-If you have a cat, place your litter box in another room.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors around your home.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could circulate the smelly odors throughout your home.

-You should also regularly vacuum by your furnace to prevent dust from accumulating.
+You should also regularly vacuum near your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?